Lamar Odom Accused Of Firing Shots At Khloe Kardashian By Praising ‘All Natural’ Girlfriend

 “Wait… you just now scrolled through my entire page lol.
 I appreciate you saying this tho.
 You see all the things in me that truly makes me who I am.
 And YES… you were great, are great and will be even greater in the future!
 I’ll be here for it all,” she wrote.

-While some people cheered the Dancing With the Stars contestant for supporting his woman, others called out the fact that he chose to use the words “all-natural” in his post, seemingly throwing shade at his former girlfriend Khloe Kardashian.
+While some people cheered the Dancing with the Stars contestant for supporting his woman, others called out the fact that he chose to use the words “all natural” in his post, seemingly throwing shade at his former girlfriend Khloe Kardashian.

 Sabrina is a fitness trainer and claims that she got her body back in shape after having two babies by using natural methods like exercise and eating well.
 But Lamar seems to be alluding to plastic surgery in his post, something that Khloe has been accused of for years.